IBM/zopeneditor-about/README.md

 This current release of IBM Z Open Editor will collect anonymous data for the following events:

 - Activation of this VS Code extension
-- Opening files of a specific language such as COBOL, PL/I, JCL
+- Opening and closing files of a specific language such as COBOL, PL/I, HLASM, JCL
+- Resolving of include files: success or failure
+- Using common language server operations such as code completion, references, definition, rename
+- Starting a user build
 - Deactivation of this VS Code extension

 Each such event is logged with the following information: